 Sphagnum farming on peat soils is a form of paludiculture on raised bog sites.
 Paludiculture („palus“ – Latin „swamp“) is agriculture and forestry on wet and rewetted peatlands.

-What is Sphagnum farming?
+What is Sphagnum Farming?

 Potential sites for Sphagnum cultivation on peat soils are degraded former raised bog sites such as cut-over peat bogs or cultivated bogs, which are currently used as pastures and meadows.
-Alternatively, Sphagnum can also be cultivated on floating rafts on open water, former peat cuttings in degraded raised bogs or lakes which developed after open-cast lignite mining.
+Alternatively, Sphagnum can also be cultivated on floating rafts on open water, former peat cuttings in degraded raised bogs or on lakes which developed after open-pit lignite mining.

 The cultivation of Sphagnum has many benefits:

 - Climate: Conservation of carbon fixed in peat and reduction of CO2 emissions by rewetting degraded peatlands

 - Environment: Reduction of the emission of pollutants into ground and surface water in comparison to agricultural land use; renewed function of water purification and water retention in peatlands as well as a local cooling effect due to increased water evaporation.